young-hwanlee/autoencoder/README.md

 # Autoencoder
-An implementation of auto-encoder (VAE) for MNIST
+An implementation of auto-encoder for MNIST

 ## Results